Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Related Work

-Among various physiological signals, EEG has gained popularity in fatigue detection due to its ability to directly measure brain activity with high accuracy.
-However, traditional EEG systems are expensive, require an intrusive setup and specialized personnel for operation, making it challenging for real-world deployment.
-As a result, the majority of EEG-based fatigue studies remain confined to controlled laboratory settings \cite{trejo2015eeg,cheng2011mental,monteiro2019using}.
-Although portable EEG devices have emerged for field applications, their data quality is not as good as that of laboratory-grade devices.
-Additionally, they are susceptible to external noise and interference, significantly impacting their stability and detection accuracy \cite{larocco2020systemic,shashidhar2020real}.
+Among various physiological signals, EEG has gained attention in fatigue detection due to its ability to directly measure brain activity with high accuracy \cite{cheng2022cognitive}.
+However, traditional EEG systems are expensive, require an intrusive setup and specialized personnel for operation, making real-world deployment challenging.
+As a result, the majority of EEG-based fatigue studies remain confined to controlled laboratory settings \cite{trejo2015eeg,cheng2011mental,8982166,10107629}.
+Although portable EEG devices have emerged for field applications, their data quality is lower than that of laboratory-grade devices.
+Additionally, they are susceptible to external noise and interference, affecting their stability and detection accuracy \cite{larocco2020systemic,shashidhar2020real}.